-CUSCO, PERU – A 24-year old Canadian was arrested on Tuesday for failing to practice the ancient Incan tradition of performing a at the ruins, the most photographed seventh Wonder of the World.
+CUSCO, PERU – A 24-year old Canadian tourist was arrested on Tuesday for failing to practice the ancient Incan tradition of performing a selfie at the Machu Picchu ruins, the most photographed seventh Wonder of the World.

 Alaina Thurgood, an Edmonton resident, was allegedly spotted by guards failing to pose or take pictures of herself in front of the tourist site, and was observed simply gazing silently upon the ancient mountain.
 She was then seen joining a tour group, eagerly asking the tour guide questions about the history and practices of the Inca, to the dismay of her fellow travelers.